HOW TO CUT WALLPAPER CORRECTLY

 Saute Rapport: They are usually large geometric figures, like large polka dots, in which the strips will be equal in a skipped manner (the first, the third and the fifth; the second, fourth and sixth…).

-With this you are more than ready to start cutting your first roll of wallpaper and installing it in your new room.
+With this, you are more than ready to dive into cutting your first roll of wallpaper and installing it in your new room.